Skip to content

 Peer Pressure/Cultural Influence

-Why they lie: "Everyone else lies to their parents.
-It's no big deal."
+Why they lie: 'Everyone else lies to their parents.
+It's no big deal.'
 Culture normalizes dishonesty.
-How to respond: Teach biblical STANDARD, not cultural norm.
-"I know other kids lie, but WE follow God's standards.
-Proverbs 12:22—God detests lying.
-We're different because we love Jesus."
+How to respond: Teach the biblical STANDARD, not the cultural norm.
+'I know other kids lie, but WE follow God's standards.
+Proverbs 12:22: God detests lying.
+We're different because we love Jesus.'
 Counter culture with Scripture.

 💡